Written by: Steve Johnson. Published on 15th May 2017

 “My home is my prison.
 I have no rights and am a shame to the family.
 My life is a constant struggle against the men in it – my father, my brother and my uncle.
 This is how I am living and this is how many of us here are living.
 We all live under a lot of pain and suffering.
 After listening to your programs, I know that Christianity is a loving and forgiving religion.
 What draws me most is the love that the Master Jesus talked about always -- even loving an enemy.”

 This is a letter we recently received from a precious young woman we call “Amira” in a country resistant to the gospel.
 As I read it, I was deeply burdened by the struggles she faces.
-At the same, I’m so thankful that she’s been able to find peace in Christ.
+At the same time, I’m so thankful that she’s been able to find peace in Christ.

 Her story is one shared by millions of women around the world, most of them in locations where access to the gospel is limited, if available at all.